Floe-Project/Floe/docs/src/home.md

 Floe's ancestor, Mirage, has been used by thousands of musicians and producers, professional and indie, in 13 products.
 Floe is the next step in the evolution of Mirage, with a focus on developing a hassle-free platform for new sample libraries.

 #### Ongoing development
 Floe is an ongoing project.
 We plan to expand its capabilities while always maintaining backwards compatibility.
 We're always open to feedback and suggestions.
-Floe is designed for professional and hobbyist musicians, sound designers and producers.
+By consolidating our efforts into improving this engine, we improve the capabilities of all its libraries.

 Developed by the creator of [FrozenPlain](https://frozenplain.com).
 FrozenPlain offer a range of sample libraries that will be updated to support the Floe format.
-We're looking to see other developers adopt the format too.
+We're hoping to see other developers adopt the format too.

 > **Floe's mission**
 > 1. Make sample libraries more expressive, playable and effective in music production.